msmittalas/abnspringBased/abnspringassignment/readMe.md

 # Recipes Manager

-* Simple Web Rest API project which can add, remove , update and getAll Recipes added by User . this project created with Spring boot,H2 Database,Maven,Spring REST  and Spring Web.
+* Simple Web Rest API project which can add, remove, update and getAll Recipes added by User. this project created with Spring boot, H2 Database, Maven, Spring REST  and Spring Web.
-* Earlier  I had created same project using simple web project where i had not used any spring components as I was having limited knowledge about spring boot.I had created that project in 1 day.  you check that project here --> https://github.com/msmittalas/abpamorassignmet
+* Earlier  I had created the same project using Servlet/Rest/JSP. where I had not used any spring components as I was having limited knowledge about spring boot.
+I had created that project in 1 day.  you check that project here --> https://github.com/msmittalas/abpamorassignmet
-* Since i wanted to learn more about spring boot and related stuff , i did the same project in Spring boot . it took around 2 days to learn and develop this project.
+* Since I wanted to learn more about spring boot and related stuff, I did the same project in Spring boot. it took around 2 days to learn and develop this project.

 ## Technologies and Tools Used